Abraham Zapruder: Sale of rights

 Late that evening, Zapruder was contacted at home by Richard Stolley, an editor at Life magazine (and first editor of the future People magazine).
 They arranged to meet the following morning to view the film, after which Zapruder sold the print rights to Life for $50,000.
 Stolley was representing Time/Life on behalf of publisher Charles Douglas Jackson.

 The following day (November 24), Life purchased all rights to the film for a total of $150,000 (approximately $ today).

 The night after the assassination, Zapruder said that he had a nightmare in which he saw a booth in Times Square advertising "See the President's head explode!"
 He determined that, while he was willing to make money from the film, he did not want the public to see the full horror of what he had seen.
 Therefore, a condition of the sale to Life was that frame 313, showing the fatal shot, would be withheld from the public.
 Although he made a profit from selling the film, he asked that the amount he was paid not be publicly disclosed.
-He later donated $25,000 (about $ today) of the money he was paid to the widow of Dallas police officer J. D. Tippit, who was shot dead less than an hour after President Kennedy was shot.
+He later donated $25,000 (about $ today) of the money he was paid to the widow of Dallas police officer J. D. Tippit, who was shot dead less than an hour after Kennedy was shot.

 Zapruder testified to the Warren Commission and was asked for his impression regarding the direction of the shots by assistant Commission counsel Wesley Liebeler:

 LIEBELER: Did you form any opinion about the direction from which the shots came by the sound, or were you just upset by the thing you had seen?